ZbrrTest/zbrtest/index.md

 ## Fantastic Project
 I highly recommend browsing my past projects,if you want to know more about me!!!

+- #### VR smart farm system——graduation thesis project
+I am currently working on my graduation thesis project, which is an online 3D smart farm where users can interact with VR devices.
+The significance of this project is to provide farmers with a real farm environment to teach and guide them how to manage pest problems on their farms.
+At the same time, this project has a strong relationship with a national innovation and entrepreneurship project for college students that I lead.

+- #### Sericulture expert intelligent decision-making system I led the team members to develop the "Sangzhidao" Sericulture Expert Intelligent Decision-making System", which is a system that provides farmers with identification and treatment plans for mulberry tree diseases and insect pests.
+It is designed to help farmers improve production efficiency.
+The system has been initially developed and has not yet been completed. release.

+My main responsibilities: * pest and disease identification models, App software development, mulberry tree, pest and disease data processing *.

+At present, I have obtained the "software copyright" of the relevant system version from the National Copyright Protection Center.

+-Microcontroller programming
-- I used a microcontroller for development, completed the Snake game, and implemented functions such as infrared communication, addition, subtraction, multiplication, and division.[Demo Video](https://www.bilibili.com/video/BV1tK4y1D7k3/?spm_id_from=333.999.0.0&vd_source=03387e75fde3d924cb207c0c18ffa567)
+I used a microcontroller for development, completed the Snake game, and implemented functions such as infrared communication, addition, subtraction, multiplication, and division.[Demo Video](https://www.bilibili.com/video/BV1tK4y1D7k3/?spm_id_from=333.999.0.0&vd_source=03387e75fde3d924cb207c0c18ffa567)
 ![Demo Photo](tree/main/assets/img/dpj.png "microcontroller")

 ## Competitions
 - 2023.3 China Collegiate Algorithm Design&Programming Challenge Contest-------Bronze Medal